EVERYONE TELLS

 RECOVERY Awareness (cont)

-4. Is what’s bothering me – a recurring pattern of behavior?
+4. Is what’s bothering me – a recurring pattern ?

 Most of the time we won’t know someone else’s Type or chart, but knowing our own is crucial.
-At the very least we always have to keep in mind that other people have their own personality traits – usually different from ours.
+At the very least we always have to keep in mind that other people have their own personality traits – usually not ours.

 (“EAST-WEST BUSINESS” by DMT ➡️)

-• How they view the world & what’s important to them…. may be so unfamiliar or opposite to ours that we can’t come together.
-What kind of wounding they’ve experienced, whether or not they have any genuine self-awareness will also make a difference.
-What’s important is to keep these realities in mind – always – & ASK Qs whenever possible, to find out where others are coming from.
+• Their culture, world view & what’s important to them…. may be so unfamiliar or opposite ours that we can’t come together.
+What also can make a difference the kind of wounding they’ve experienced, or if they have any genuine self-awareness.
+It’s important is to keep these realities in mind – always – & ASK Qs whenever possible, to find out where others are coming from.
 Don’t assume!

-7. In spending time with this person, job or group, how do I feel –
+7. When spending time with this person, job or group, how do I feel –

 • Before (anticipation) – am I excited & happy, assume acceptance, look forward to having fun, learning something & gaining from the encounter?

 OR fearful & worried, anticipating rejection or being ‘invisible’?
-Do I spend a lot of time worrying about what to wear, what to talk about, what uncomfortable or painful things are bound to happen? (usually with family events)…..
+Do I spend a lot of time worrying about what to wear, what to talk about, what uncomfortable or painful things are bound to happen? (more likely with family)…..

 • During – am I feeling safe, comfortable, respected – or not?

-• After (hangover) – do I come away with a pleasant feeling, having been re-energized OR drained, depleted, angry, lonely, frustrated?
+• After (hangover) – do I come away with a pleasant feeling, re-energized OR drained, depleted, angry, lonely, frustrated?
 (Emotions lists)

 8. Am I prepared to respond to an accusation or hurt feelings?